56 Pages Posted: 2 Mar 2014 Last revised: 9 Nov 2015

 We investigate the impact of financial liberalization on technological innovation.
-Using a fixed effects identification strategy and a sample of 37 developed and emerging economies over the period between 1980 and 2009, we identify economic mechanisms through which financial liberalization affects innovation.
-Industries that are more dependent on external finance, have greater growth opportunities, are younger, have higher operational risk, and are more high-tech intensive have a disproportionately higher level of innovation output following financial market liberalization.
-The positive effects of financial liberalization on innovation are substantiated in countries with low implicit barriers to international investments.
-We provide new insights into the real effects of financial liberalization on the economy and growth.
+Using a fixed effects identification strategy and a sample of 51 developed and emerging economies between 1980 and 2008, we find that external equity finance dependent industries exhibit a disproportionately higher level of innovation output after financial liberalization.
+The relaxation of financial constraints, the utilization of human capital, and the transmission of foreign technology are three plausible underlying economic channels through which financial liberalization promotes innovation.
+Our paper provides new insights into the real effects of financial liberalization on the economy and growth.

 Keywords: financial liberalization; innovation; financial constraints; human capital; technology transmission

 Moshirian, Fariborz and Tian, Xuan and Zhang, Bohui and Zhang, Wenrui, Financial Liberalization and Innovation (November 9, 2015).
 Kelley School of Business Research Paper No. 2014-08.
 Available at SSRN: https://ssrn.com/abstract=2403364 or http://dx.doi.org/10.2139/ssrn.2403364